Pepper Sea Club Hotel Pepper Sea Club Hotel Pepper Sea Club Hotel is excited to…

-Chania is a foodies paradise but where are the top spots for cool coffees and brilliant breakfasts?
-Here are six of the city’s top spots combining a great brew, and good snacks with interesting locations.
+Chania is a foodie’s paradise, but where are the top spots for cool coffees and brilliant breakfasts?
+Here are six of the city’s top spots combining a great brew and good snacks with interesting locations.

 Mia French Flavours (Potie 24)

-In the heart of the old town, the gorgeously french-accented Mia is rightly famous for its breakfasts – real croissants and french bread, and for the hungrier, awesome brunches with generous plates of serrano ham, eggs, cheese and jams.
+In the heart of the old town, the gorgeously French-accented Mia is rightly famous for its breakfasts – real croissants and French bread, and for the hungrier, awesome brunches with generous plates of serrano ham, eggs, cheese, and jams.
 Lovely service and good coffee – and authentic French meringues too!
 Stylish.

 Kipos (Tzanakaki, Municipal Garden)

 Step back in time at Kipos, the Municipal Garden’s traditional dining room that dates back to 1870.
 This exquisite example of old Chania hospitality is delightful.
-Traditional ambience and style from yesteryear, and there are also tables in the garden itself.
+Traditional ambiance and style from yesteryear, and there are also tables in the garden itself.
 Try one of their waffles, a specialty of the house with a thick, dark ‘elliniko’ (Greek coffee), or just sit back and absorb the history that saturates this place.

 Kross Coffee Works (Nearchou 1)